juy13/HlpLib_Rust/README.md

 # HlpLib_Rust

 ## Plan:
-1. Create a function to translate hex to ascii
+- [x] 1.
+Create a function to translate hexdemical to ascii_hex
+- [ ] 2.
+Create a funcrion to translate ascii_hex to hexdemical

-Simple library for making programming easier and secure
+Simple library for making programming easier and secure.